-This was a special Mother’s Day.
+That was a special Mother’s Day.
 Unique, for sure.
 Remembering this special experience from a few years ago …

 This year we were out the door before school bus time and on our way to a special experience at FedEx.